gnikyt/guts/README.md

 Code is also ran through rubocop.

-## Development / Testing

-### Development via Docker

-This project has a Docker compose file which sets up a basic Postgres database and runs Rails server.

-1. `docker-compose build` to build the image
-2. `docker-compose up` to start the image
-3. For all installation (Rake) tasks for this Gem run `docker-composer run -e "RAILS_ENV=$ENV" gem $COMMAND`

 ### Testing

 This Gem is tested.
 Run `bundle exec rake test` after `bundle install`.